- About Placentia

 Recently, the California Department of Food and Agriculture (CDFA) and the United States Department of Agriculture discovered Huanglongbing, also known as HLB or citrus greening disease, in La Habra and Anaheim.
 HLB kills citrus trees and has no cure.
 The disease is not harmful to humans or animals.
 The disease is spread by a pest called the Asian Citrus Psyllid (ACP).
 ACP is a small insect that feeds on citrus tree leaves, which causes a bacteria called Huanglongbing to spread.
 If a tree is infected, it can die in as little as five years.

 Strategies to Prevent the Spread of ACP

 CDFA has implemented multiple strategies to deal with the pest including mandatory eradication, treatments, containment, and release of predatory wasps.
 A monitoring/detection system is in place for ACP using sticky traps located in host plants to help detect any possible infestations as well.
-Destruction of HLB infected plants is the current method of eradication for HLB.
+Destruction of HLB-infected plants is the current method of eradication of HLB.
 There are various requirements in place for the movement of host fruit and host nursery stock.
 The restrictions that the quarantine imposes are that host plants, and portions thereof, cannot move out of the quarantine area.
 The quarantine prevents the sale of all host nursery stock and the movement of all host plants within a five-mile radius, and it applies to residents and commercial operations.